CliMA/ClimaDiagnostics.jl/docs/src/user_guide.md

 end
 ```

-Strictly speaking, schedules do not have to functions, but callable objects.
+Strictly speaking, schedules do not have to be functions, but callable objects.
 For
 example, the `compute_every_even` schedule we defined earlier could be written
 for a more general divisor
 ```julia